mrempel/geohexviz/CONTRIBUTING.md

 #### **Any other questions?**

 * Answering your questions is what we are here for!
-Please contact us at tony.azp25@gmail.com.
+Please contact us at mark.rempel@forces.gc.ca.